Street sweeper: Mechanical sweepers in the United States

 John M. Murphy called at the offices of American Tower and Tank Company in Elgin, Illinois, in the fall of 1911.
 He had a plan of a motor-driven pickup street sweeper.
 The American Tower and Tank Company had been formed in 1903 by Charles A. Whiting and James Todd.
 They called in a recently acquired silent partner, Daniel M. Todd, and it was decided to hire Murphy and begin the development of his idea.
 That started what has become the Elgin Sweeper Company.

-After two years of trial, development, experimentation, and research, a sweeper was achieved which Murphy was satisfied performed all of the sweeping functions in the manner he had envisioned – one which partners James and Daniel M. Todd and Charles A. Whiting were willing to risk a reputation gained from 30 years' manufacturing experience.
+After two years of development, a sweeper was achieved which Murphy was satisfied performed all of the sweeping functions in the manner he had envisioned – one which partners James and Daniel M. Todd and Charles A. Whiting were willing to risk a reputation gained from 30 years' manufacturing experience.

-In the fall of 1913, the city of Boise, Idaho, purchased the first Elgin Sweeper, following a demonstration.
-Boise Street Commissioner, Thomas Finegan, made a comparison showing a savings of $2,716.77 from the Elgin motorized sweeper when used rather than a horse-drawn sweeper.
+Following a demonstration, the city of Boise, Idaho, purchased the first Elgin Sweeper in the fall of 1913.
+Boise Street Commissioner Thomas Finegan made a comparison showing a savings of $2,716.77 from the Elgin motorized sweeper when used rather than a horse-drawn sweeper.

 Following its introduction and initial sales, Murphy continued improving his sweeper.
 In 1917, US patents were filed and issues for J. M. Murphy, Street Sweeping machine No. 1,239,293.